 3. Rubber Cracks

 The elements are a major factor in your tires’ overall wear.
-Rough conditions like acid rain, particles on the road, ultraviolet rays and extreme temperatures erode the rubber, making cracks inevitable.
+Rough conditions, like particles on the road and extreme temperatures, erode the rubber, making cracks inevitable.
 Tires have anti-aging chemicals, but this protection does not last forever.

-When your mechanic checks your tires, you may hear him talking about weather or ozone cracks, as this type is most common.
+When our techs check your tires, you may hear he or she refer to weather or ozone cracks.
 These are basically surface cracks, only visible on the sidewalls and the base of the thread grooves.
-Such superficial cracks are not a problem, but it is time to change the tires when they descend deeper into the rubber.
+Such cracks are not a problem, but it is time to change the tires when they descend deeper into the rubber.
 You can prevent cracking to some extent by driving the car regularly, as this maintains the rubber’s elasticity.
-Poor maintenance, as well as under- and over-inflation will lead to cracks sooner, so you should ensure that your tires are always properly inflated.
+Poor maintenance, as well as under- and over-inflation will lead to cracks sooner, so you should ensure your tires are always properly inflated.

 4. Bulges, Blisters and Bubbles

-Take notice of any bulges or bubbles in your tires as these are signs of a serious issue.
+Take notice of any bulges or bubbles in your tires as these are signs of a serious issue and you need a replacement tire immediately.
 Bubbles indicate severe damage to the inner lining of the tire that can occur if you hit a curb or experience some kind of impact.
-If the tire is fairly new and there was no impact that would explain bulges, bubbles or blisters, it could also be a defect in the product.
-In either case, you need a replacement tire immediately.
-Be sure to check the warranty if your tires are new to avoid costly expenses.
+Be sure to check the warranty if your tires are new to possibly avoid expenses.